EmaddMahfouz/conference/README.md

    Develop RESTful endpoints to interact with the application.

 8. **Handling Serialization Issues**
-   Address common serialization problems, such as cyclic dependencies, using tools like `@JsonIgnore` and `@JsonManagedReference`.
+   Address common serialization problems, such as cyclic dependencies, using tools like `@JsonIgnore` and `@JsonIgnoreProperties`.

 ## Prerequisites